Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 11. When we were magic by Sarah Gailey

-It follows Alexis.
+We follow Alexis.
 She has always been able to rely on her best friends and magic powers.
 On prom night, accidental magic goes wrong and someone ends up dead.
 Alexis and her friends have to try and fix a terrible wrong.

-If you're looking for a book with the feel of a contemporary - then you should pick this up.
-It has fantasy elements to it but it feels much more like a YA Contemporary book.
+Looking for a fantasywith the feel of a contemporary?
+Then you should pick this up.
+It has fantasy elements to it but it feels much more like a YA Contemporary book.Â

 Good reads rating: 3.67